roy-ganz/toql_guide/src/4-derive/10-keys.md

   language: Language
 }
 ```
-For the example above Toql assumes that the database table `UserLanguage`  has a composite key made up of the two columns `user_id` and `language_code`.
+In the example above Toql assumes that the database table `UserLanguage`  has a composite key made up of the two columns `user_id` and `language_code`.
 You can change this assumption, see [here](6-joins.md).

 ## Generated key struct
 The Toql derive creates for every struct a corresponding key struct.
 The key struct contains only the fields marked as key form the derived stuct.